agarciadom/ipwebcam-gst/README.markdown

 To use this script, simply run it with `./prepare-videochat.sh` and follow instructions.
 You may have to customize a few variables in the CUSTOMIZATION section before using it, though.

 Disclaimer: the script has only been tested in my local installation of Ubuntu 11.04.
-I can't really support other distributions, sorry!

---
-Antonio
-Twitter: @antoniogado
+I think it should work on most recent Debian-based distributions as well (and Debian, of course).
+If you need any help, drop me a direct message on Twitter at @antoniogado.